 Summer Swimming Safety: How To Avoid Potential Dangers

-Before you jump in the water to cool off, it’s extremely important to first ensure your pool is a safe environment for swimmers of all ages.
+Summer is heating up, which means families will be cooling down in pools across the nation.
+But, before you jump in the water to cool off, it’s extremely important to first ensure your pool is a safe environment for swimmers of all ages.

 According to the American Red Cross, 200 children die every summer from backyard swimming pool accidents.
 In an effort to put an end to these tragedies, adults should remember the following swimming pool safety tips:

-Place a safety cover on the pool or hot tub when not in use and remove any ladders or steps used for access when pool is not in use.
+- Place a safety cover on the pool or hot tub when not in use and remove any ladders or steps used for access when pool is not in use.

-Consider installing a pool alarm that goes off if anyone enters the pool.
+- Consider installing a pool alarm that goes off if anyone enters the pool.

-Keep children under active supervision at all times.
+- Keep children under active supervision at all times.
 Stay in arm’s reach of young kids.

-Designate a responsible person to watch the water when people are in the pool—never allow anyone to swim alone
+- Designate a responsible person to watch the water when people are in the pool—never allow anyone to swim alone.

-Have young or inexperienced swimmers wear a U.S. Coast Guard-approved life jacket.
+- Have young or inexperienced swimmers wear a U.S. Coast Guard-approved life jacket.

-Never leave the pool cover partially on when kids are swimming, because they might become trapped under it.
+- Never leave the pool cover partially on when kids are swimming, because they might become trapped under it.